makkenagithub/05-Docker/README.md

 When we do not give any CMD instruction in a docker file, then if give docker run command, it wont run.
 So we have to give a CMD instruction in docker file, to make something to run in container.

+COPY:
+Used to copy files from local to image.

+The COPY instruction copies new files or directories from <src> and adds them to the filesystem of the image at the path <dest>.
+Files and directories can be copied from the build context, build stage, named context, or an image.

+The ADD and COPY instructions are functionally similar, but serve slightly different purposes.
+Learn more about the differences between ADD and COPY.

+ADD:

+The ADD instruction copies new files or directories from <src> and adds them to the filesystem of the image at the path <dest>.
+Files and directories can be copied from the build context, a remote URL, or a Git repository.

+ADD also does the same as COPY, but it has 2 extra capabilities

+1. It can get/pulls files from internet URLs
+2. It can extract files into image.
+(ADD sample.tar /tmp/) This command untars the sample.tar in destination location in image.
+If we use cOPY instruction, it wont extract tar file